Setting Up OpenID Connect Federated Single Sign-On (SSO)

-- Change Login methog by selecting your Auth provider in the SSO drop-down
+- Change Login method by selecting your Auth provider from the SSO drop-down.

 Before enabling SSO for all users, you MUST make sure that it is working for the test user, because if SSO is enabled for a user, Codefresh blocks logins through other IDPs for this user and only the enabled SSO is allowed.
 If the selected SSO method does not work for some reason, users will be locked out of Codefresh.